-As a former high school English teacher, I couldn't be happier that my 3-year-old daughter loves books.
+As a former high school English teacher, I couldn't be happier that my daughter loves books.
 Instead of snuggling her stuffed animals in bed, my husband and I often sneak into her room, only to find her asleep, embracing whichever story she passed out perusing.
 We sometimes wonder how she can FIT in her bed with the dozens of books she insists on sleeping with each night.

 So when our little girl started showing signs of being able to actually READ, I found a cute way to help her practice.

 By nature, I am a note writer.
 As a child I guiltily slid "Im sory i wuz badd Mommy," notes under my mother's bedroom door.
 In my teenage years, I spent more time writing notes to my friends, folded ever so perfectly into a football (you KNOW what I mean), than I did listening to many lessons.
 And as an adult, I'm still at it.
 Anyone close to me can attest that they've probably received some sort of note from me within the past year.

 I enjoy writing notes.
 There are so many things people overlook sometimes- the simplicity of thanking someone for a kind gesture, a few extra sentences on a birthday card to tell a friend how much happiness she brings into my life, a good morning reminder to my spouse of how much I love him.
 A few brief sentences can really move a person and bring on a heartfelt smile.